Foot and Ankle Surgery in Germany and Switzerland

 Foot specialists can also heal foot injuries through surgery.
 These fractures include broken bones on the tibia and fibula, tarsal bones, toe bones (phalanx), as well as metatarsal bone, heel and talus.
 In addition to typical bone traumas, tendon fractures (such as the Achilles tendon rupture), ligament injuries or nerve and joint injuries can fixed by foot surgeons.

-How Do Foot Specialists or Foot Clinics Perform Foot Surgery?
+How Do Foot and Ankle Specialists Perform Foot Surgery?

 First of all, the treating foot doctor asks for the patient's medical history and anamnesis.
 This is followed by a physical examination which includes imaging techniques such as CTs, MRI, and X-rays.
 Before surgery is accomplished, blood samples are taken and examined in the laboratory.
 Depending on the type of injury or illness, doctors execute further diagnostic examinations as well.